mileswu/mpg123/ports/MSVC++/2008clr/mpg123clr/ReadMe.txt

-	scanclr				Demonstration project for comparison with scan.c example. feedseekclr			Demonstration project for comparison with feedseek.c example replacereaderclr	Demonstration project, how to implement ReplaceReader in CLR (proof of concept)
+	scanclr				Demonstration project for comparison with scan.c example. feedseekclr			Demonstration project for comparison with feedseek.c example replacereaderclr	Demonstration project, how to implement ReplaceReader in CLR (proof of concept) libmpg123			For convenience, ensures that libmpg123.lib is available for linking

 =========================================================================
 Compiling: